astropy/astropy/docs/fits/users_guide/users_image.rst

 ======================

 A FITS primary HDU or an image extension HDU may contain image data.
 The following discussions apply to both of these HDU classes.
-In PyFITS, for most cases, it is just a simple numpy array, having the shape specified by the NAXIS keywords and the data type specified by the BITPIX keyword - unless the data is scaled, see next section.
+In Astropy, for most cases, it is just a simple numpy array, having the shape specified by the NAXIS keywords and the data type specified by the BITPIX keyword - unless the data is scaled, see next section.
 Here is a quick cross reference between allowed